ogarciarevett/aspireiq-test-node/README.md

 ### Quickstart Guide

-The project has been created using Graphback.
 Run the project using the following steps:

-- Start the database

 ```
 docker-compose up -d